McKeeAtx/es6-generator-profiler/README.md

 This suggests that the call stack below `saga1(#1).next(#2)` is related to the middleware waiting for the `Promise` to resolve.

-I hope this provides you with enough context to enable you to use `profile` to simplify profiling for your applications.
+I hope this provides you with enough context to allow you to use `profile` for your profiling needs.